 Configure a custom domain

-To use a custom domain with a server started through the Bitnami Launchpad, follow these steps:
+To use a custom domain with a Bitnami stack running on a cloud server, follow these steps:

 Configure a static IP address for your cloud server